N0tA1dan/N0tA1dan/README.md

 - My name is Aidan and I'm a self taught 14 year old programmer from California.

-- I can code in multiple languages such as C, Java, Python, Html, Css, ect...
+- I can code in multiple languages such as C, Java, JavaScript, Python, Html, Css, ect...

 - I usually spend my time coding, doing ctfs, going outside, and hacking into stuff.